sjaakp/yii2-fuzzydate/README.md

 Options for the 'Today'-button.

 - If `string`: the text for the 'Today'-button.
 This will not be HTML-encoded before it's rendered.
 - If `array`: HTML options for the 'Today'-button.
-The arry value with the key `'content'` will be displayed as text and will not be HTML-encoded; other options will.
+The array value with the key `'content'` will be displayed as text and will not be HTML-encoded; other options will.
 - If `null`: no 'Today'-button is rendered.

 Default: `'Today'`.